 What is Psychological Assessment?

 Psychological Assessment typically requires information to be collected from a variety of sources.
 The process involves time spent face-to-face, including a clinical interview, psychological testing and the gathering of historical data.
 Data from psychological tests is analyzed within a context, integrating both current and historical information.
 The historical information typically includes information about development, medical background, education, family, substance abuse, personal interests and relationships.
 Psychological tests involved with a Psychological Assessment may include standardized tests, as well as self-report questionnaires.
 Once psychological tests have been administered, they are then scored and interpreted.
 These tasks require additional time above and beyond that which is spent in direct contact, and are necessary before any summary, letter, or report can be created.
-Psychological Testing and Psychological Assessment are specialties and may only be performed by individuals with the proper training and license.
+Psychological Testing and Psychological Assessment are specialties and may only be performed by individuals with the proper training and license, such as a Doctorate Degree in Psychology - Psy.
+D. or a Doctor of Philosophy - Ph.D. in Clinical Psychology.

 Do I Need a Psychological Assessment?